onedarnleyroad/generator-one-craft/README.md

 We need to link this as a global npm module so that yeoman can find it, and make sure yeoman is globally installed:

 	$ npm link
-	$ npm install -g yeoman # if not previously done
+	$ npm install -g yo # if not previously done

 Now, it's installed on your system, and accessible from Yeoman.
 Effectively modifying this repo, doing a git pull updates the generator, so be wary if someone has updated the repo, they've updated the generator.
 After `npm link` has done its thing you can run the generator: